owlike/genson/genson-java-datetime/README.md

 The `asTimeInMillis` property is supported but does not function exactly the same.
 The value only determines whether the bundle will serialize/deserialize in the assigned TimestampFormat.
 It does not guarantee that the timestamp format is actually milliseconds.
-Use `@TimestampFormat` to control the desired format
+Use `@JsonTimestampFormat` to control the desired format

 ##### @JsonTimestampFormat
 Specify the timestamp format to use when serializing/deserializing the property.
 Only applicable if `Genson#isDateAsTimestamp`